MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-manage-presence-status.md

   - Busy
   - Available

-   Also, you may see any other additional presence statuses that your administrator configured for you.
+   You may also see other additional presence statuses that your administrator configured for you.

   > [!div class=mx-imgBorder]
   > ![Set your status.](media/oceh-presence.png "Set your status")